iris-edu/noise-toolkit/README.md

     - ntk_computePolarization.py – calculates polarization parameters for a given station and time window
     - ntk_extractPolarHour.py – tracts polarization parameters for the given channels and bounding parameters
     - ntk_binPolarDay.py – bins polarization attributes to daily files for a given channel tag and bounding parameters

-**CHANGES:**

-    PSD.CHANGES - history of changes to the PDF/PSD package
-    ME.CHANGES - history of changes to the ME package POLAR.CHANGES - history of changes to the POLAR package

 **MORE INFORMATION:**